 - Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver, DMA support, and a long list of general code and documentation enhancements. - Ed Brindley contributed some of the code that supports the RCBus platform. - Spencer Owen created the RC2014 series of hobbyist kit computers which has exponentially increased RomWBW usage.
-Some of his kits include RomWBW. - Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with many of them. - Alan Cox has contributed some driver code and has provided a great deal of advice. - The CP/.NET client files were developed by Douglas Miller. - Phillip Stevens contributed support for FreeRTOS. - Curt Mayer contributed the original Linux / MacOS build process. - UNA BIOS and FDISK80 are the products of John Coffman. - FLASH4 is a product of Will Sowerbutts. - CLRDIR is a product of Max Scane. - Tasty Basic is a product of Dimitri Theulings. - Dean Netherton contributed eZ80 CPU support, the sound driver interface, and the SN76489 sound driver. - The RomWBW Disk Catalog document was produced by Mykl Orders. - Rob Prouse has created many of the supplemental disk images including Aztec C, HiTech C, SLR Z80ASM, Turbo Pascal, Microsoft BASIC Compiler, Microsoft Fortran Compiler, and a Games compendium. - Martin R has provided substantial help reviewing and improving the User Guide and Applications documents. - Mark Pruden has contributed a great deal of content to the Disk Catalog, User Guide, as well as creating the Introduction and Hardware documents, and contributed the disk image for the Z3PLUS operating system, the COPYSL utility, and also implemented a feature for RomWBW configuration by NVRAM, and added the /B bulk mode of disk assignment to the ASSIGN utility. - Jacques Pelletier has contributed the DS1501 RTC driver code.
+Some of his kits include RomWBW. - Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with many of them. - Alan Cox has contributed some driver code and has provided a great deal of advice. - The CP/.NET client files were developed by Douglas Miller. - Phillip Stevens contributed support for FreeRTOS. - Curt Mayer contributed the original Linux / MacOS build process. - UNA BIOS and FDISK80 are the products of John Coffman. - FLASH4 is a product of Will Sowerbutts. - CLRDIR is a product of Max Scane. - Tasty Basic is a product of Dimitri Theulings. - Dean Netherton contributed eZ80 CPU support, the sound driver interface, and the SN76489 sound driver. - The RomWBW Disk Catalog document was produced by Mykl Orders. - Rob Prouse has created many of the supplemental disk images including Aztec C, HiTech C, SLR Z80ASM, Turbo Pascal, Microsoft BASIC Compiler, Microsoft Fortran Compiler, and a Games compendium. - Martin R has provided substantial help reviewing and improving the User Guide and Applications documents. - Mark Pruden has made a wide variety of contributions including: - significant content in the Disk Catalog and User Guide - creation of the Introduction and Hardware documents - Z3PLUS operating system disk image - COPYSL utility - a feature for RomWBW configuration by NVRAM - the /B bulk mode of disk assignment to the ASSIGN utility

-- Jose Collado has contributed enhancements to the TMS driver including compatibility with standard TMS register configuration. - Kevin Boone has contributed a generic HBIOS date/time utility (WDATE). - Matt Carroll has contributed a fix to XM.COM that corrects the port specification when doing a send. - Dean Jenkins enhanced the build process to accommodate the Raspberry Pi 4. - Tom Plano has contributed a new utility (HTALK) to allow talking directly to HBIOS COM ports. - Lars Nelson has contributed several generic utilities such as a universal (OS agnostic) UNARC application. - Dylan Hall added support for specifying a secondary console. - Bill Shen has contributed boot loaders for several of his systems. - Laszlo Szolnoki has contributed an EF9345 video display controller driver. - Ladislau Szilagyi has contributed an enhanced version of CP/M Cowgol that leverages RomWBW memory banking. - Les Bird has contributed support for the NABU w/ Option Board
+- Jacques Pelletier has contributed the DS1501 RTC driver code. - Jose Collado has contributed enhancements to the TMS driver including compatibility with standard TMS register configuration. - Kevin Boone has contributed a generic HBIOS date/time utility (WDATE). - Matt Carroll has contributed a fix to XM.COM that corrects the port specification when doing a send. - Dean Jenkins enhanced the build process to accommodate the Raspberry Pi 4. - Tom Plano has contributed a new utility (HTALK) to allow talking directly to HBIOS COM ports. - Lars Nelson has contributed several generic utilities such as a universal (OS agnostic) UNARC application. - Dylan Hall added support for specifying a secondary console. - Bill Shen has contributed boot loaders for several of his systems. - Laszlo Szolnoki has contributed an EF9345 video display controller driver. - Ladislau Szilagyi has contributed an enhanced version of CP/M Cowgol that leverages RomWBW memory banking. - Les Bird has contributed support for the NABU w/ Option Board